Leadership

 Board Member - Sarah has gardened in a victory garden in Worcester MA, and served as a Co-Director at Worcester Roots Project supporting youth entrepreneurs to develop various cooperative businesses, including gardening and toxic soil remediation.
 Sarah worked with ex-prisoners to establish the Empower Energy Cooperative in Worcester, making biodiesel fuel from waste vegetable oil from restaurants.
 She lived a while in Ethiopia with her Ethiopian side of the family, where she was involved in an agreocology network, advocating for different aspects of sustainable food systems, including food and seed sovereignty and soil health, and stronger agricultural cooperatives.
 Now she lives in Dorchester at Columbia Point, and organizes with the Coalition for Worker Ownership and Power (COWOP).

-Board Member - Sonia Carter, MS, LDN, Director of Quality Improvement and Community Nutrition at the Boston Public Health Commission, provides leadership and management for the Division of Chronic Disease Prevention & Control nutrition education and policy/practice change to support healthy eating in diverse sectors.
+Board Member - Sonia is the Director of Quality Improvement and Community Nutrition at the Boston Public Health Commission, provides leadership and management for the Division of Chronic Disease Prevention & Control nutrition education and policy/practice change to support healthy eating in diverse sectors.
 The primary focus is on obesity and chronic disease prevention, prioritizing racial, ethnic, and other inequities in health outcomes through policy and environmental approaches.
 She leads the division Boston Child Care Initiative Learning Collaborative and Healthy Eating Professional Development Opportunities for Center Based Child Care Centers, Family Day Care, and Out of School Time Educators.
-She is currently a faculty member at The Urban College of Boston.
+She is currently a faculty member at the Urban College of Boston.

 Robin Saunders